 Description: Construct the scalar constraints.
-HEADER: One line formatted as:

 This is the number of scalar constraints, followed by the number of conic domains they restrict to.
 BODY: A list of lines formatted as:

 STR INT

 This indicates the cone name (see Table 14.3), and the number of affine expressions restricted to this cone.
 These numbers should add up to the number of scalar constraints stated first in the header.
 The number of lines should match the second number stated in the header.